TimeChloe/ROS_Autononous_Quadruped/README.md

 # AutonomousQuadruped Project 🤖
-This is the Course Project for Introduction to ROS in Technical University of Munich.
+This is the Course Project for Introduction to ROS at Technical University of Munich.

 ## Table of Contents 📚
 1. [Introduction](#introduction)